TritonDataCenter/manta-nfs/README.md

 At a minimum the server needs the configuration information necessary to connect to a Manta account.
 If the Manta
 [environment variables](http://apidocs.joyent.com/manta/#setting-up-your-environment)
-are already setup, the server will use those and no other configuration is needed.
+are already set up, the server will use those and no other configuration is needed.

 In addition to the Manta account information, there are a variety of other configuration options.
-An example configuration file, showing all possible configuration options, is provided in `etc/example.json`, although that file should not be used to create your personal configuration.
+An example configuration file, showing all possible configuration options, is provided in `etc/example.json`, but you should not use that file to create your personal configuration.
 A simpler `etc/template.json` file is provided as a better starting point for your personal configuration.
 Each section of the configuration file is optional.
-The configuration file is specified to the server via the '-f' option. e.g.
+The configuration file is specified to the server via the `-f` option:

     node server.js -f etc/myconfig.json

-Although most of the sections in the example config file should be self-explanatory, here is some additional information.
+Although most of the sections in `etc/example.json` should be self-explanatory, here is some additional information.

   * The `manta` section must be used to specify the required access information